Create or update one or more people (merge)

 The object containing the fields for a person being created or updated in your Ortto account’s CDP.
 This person is either created or updated in Ortto’s CDP based on these criteria:

-member’s value submitted in this request, and this person field’s value does not match that of an existing person in Ortto’s CDP, then Ortto creates this person as a new record.
-Otherwise, if the person field member’s value does already match that of an existing person in Ortto’s CDP, then Ortto updates the fields of that person’s record in the Ortto CDP, based on themerge_strategy
+If thisfieldsobject contains a person field member whose value matches themerge_bymember’s value submitted in this request, and this person field’s value does not match that of an existing person in Ortto’s CDP, then Ortto creates this person as a new record.
+Otherwise, if the person field member’s value does already match that of an existing person in Ortto’s CDP, then Ortto updates the fields of that person’s record in the Ortto CDP, based on themerge_strategyvalue of this request.→

 The

-object provides more flexible options for specifying a person’s location and address details rather than having to specify this information viageo
+locationobject either accepts a single IP address (as asource_ipfield member), or a full address (in either acustomoraddressobject).
+Thelocationobject provides more flexible options for specifying a person’s location and address details rather than having to specify this information viageo-type person fields in afieldsobject (above).→

 tags